 This is an 18% tax offset that may apply if super contributions of up to \$3,000 are made on behalf of a non-employed or low income earning spouse (married or de facto) earning less than \$37,000 in assessable income plus reportable fringe benefits.
 For spouses earning more than \$37,000 the tax offset reduces and no offset is available when earnings exceed \$40,000.
 The maximum tax offset allowed is \$540.

-More information about the spouse superannuation contributions tax offset can be obtained from the Australian Taxation Office (ATO) website at www.ato.gov.au.
+More information about the spouse superannuation contributions tax offset can be obtained from the Australian Taxation Office (ATO) website at www.ato.gov.au or by phoning the Superannuation Infoline on 13 10 20.